moraroy/NonSteamLaunchers-On-Steam-Deck/README.md

 ```/bin/bash -c 'curl -Ls https://raw.githubusercontent.com/moraroy/NonSteamLaunchers-On-Steam-Deck/main/NonSteamLaunchers.sh | nohup /bin/bash -s -- "Move to SD Card" "EpicGamesLauncher"```

 - The format of "EpicGamesLauncher" comes from the user choosing to either "Separate App ID's" or use the default installation prefix "NonSteamLaunchers" in the compatdata folder.
 This would be named differently for each launcher.
-Otherwise the command line would then be
+Otherwise the command line would then only be

 ```/bin/bash -c 'curl -Ls https://raw.githubusercontent.com/moraroy/NonSteamLaunchers-On-Steam-Deck/main/NonSteamLaunchers.sh | nohup /bin/bash -s -- "Move to SD Card" "NonSteamLaunchers"```